WellnessLab/trackers_api/README.md

 #### Download steps data from the device
 To retrieve steps data from the device, your app must define a listener.
 Then pass that listener to the `fetchActivityData` method.
 This API will make a fitness data request to the MI Band 2 device.
 Once the request is completed, this API will pass the results to the listener.

-The `downloadStepsData` method below shows how this can be done inside your app.
+The steps below shows how this can be done inside your app.
 First we define a `FetchActivityListener` that will take care of the data once this API has completed the request.
 The `OnFetchComplete` method will receive the starting date (`startDate`) and a list of steps count (`stepsByMinutes`).
 This list of steps contains minute-by-minute steps data starting from `startDate` to the last data available on the MI Band 2 device.
 After this listener is defined, the method pass the start date and the listener to the `fetchActivityData` method.
 ```
-    private void downloadStepsData(GregorianCalendar fromStartDate) {
 FetchActivityListener fetchActivityListener = new FetchActivityListener() {
     @Override
     public void OnFetchComplete(Calendar startDate, List<Integer> stepsByMinutes) {
         // TODO Process the minute-by-minute steps data from startDate
     }
 };
 this.miBand.fetchActivityData(startDate, fetchActivityListener);
-    }
 ```

 #### Getting real-time heartrate data from the device